unsw-restech/unsw-restech.github.io/docs/_sources/using_katana/github.rst.txt

 -  `UNSW-Data-Archive - Scripts for uploading to and downloading from the UNSW Data Archive`_
 -  `UNSW-eNotebook-LabArchives - UNSW eNotebook (LabArchives) widgets`_

+We encourage researchers to use the `Citation File Format`_ when writing code.

 **********************************************
 How to sign up to the UNSW GitHub organisation
 **********************************************